ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_About_LSC_State_Planning_Special_Report.txt.md

 II.
 LSC CONVENES RECONFIGURATION TASK FORCE
-This document, the LSC Special Report to Congress - State Planning and Reconfiguration, was prepared in response to a request made by the <ignore  id='undefined'>U.S.</ignore> House of Representatives during the FY2002 Appropriations process, in which the House Appropriations Subcommittee on Commerce, Justice, State, and the Judiciary
+This document, the LSC Special Report to Congress - State Planning and Reconfiguration, was prepared in response to a request made by the U.S. House of Representatives during the FY2002 Appropriations process, in which the House Appropriations Subcommittee on Commerce, Justice, State, and the Judiciary
 stated: